 ACUVUE OASYS® and ACUVUE VITA® are silicone hydrogel based contact lenses using a material called Senofilcon.
-This material is capable of letting a high level of oxygen through to the eye, which helps your eyes still feeling fresh at the end of the day.
-When you look at the Oxygen Transmissibility parameter (also called Dk/t parameter), you will notice an identical, extremely high value of 147 Dk/t as high as other newer silicone hydrogel lenses in the market.
+This material is capable of letting a high level of oxygen through to the eye, which helps your eyes feel fresh even at the end of the day.
+The Oxygen Transmissibility parameter (also called Dk/t parameter) is identical for both lenses and with 147 Dk/t as high as other newer silicone hydrogel lenses in the market.

 The FDA classifies lenses into Class 1 and Class 2 lenses, based on their ability to block a certain level of harmful UVA and UVB rays.
 Both lenses are classified as Class 1 lenses, which means they are able to filter out more than 99% of UVB light and more than 90% of UVB light.